Alcohol withdrawal: signs, symptoms & timeline

 Those who choose to quit “cold turkey,” without treatment in a medical facility during their detoxification, may endure the symptoms of alcohol withdrawal for weeks at a time.

 Whether a patient is dealing with mild or severe alcohol withdrawal, the highly trained, respected, and compassionate medical staff of Recovery Centers of America will be there every step of the way, to get patients through the detoxification process and successfully transition them to inpatient and outpatient treatment (30 days and 60 days, respectively).
-By following these safe and proven steps of recovery and rehabilitation, patients will be given all the help and tools necessary for the lifelong goal of achieving sobriety.
+By following these safe and proven steps of recovery and rehabilitation, patients will be given all the help and tools necessary for lasting sobriety.